JustinRayAngus/PICNIC/docs/source/install/prerequisites.rst

    export MPIF77=$(which mpif77)
    export MPIF90=$(which mpif90)

-When installing gcc on Mac OS using brew, I have found that the directory containing the fortran libraries (e.g., libgfortran.a) are in a non-trival location and one has to manually specify this location in the Make.defs.local file.
+When installing gcc on Mac OS using brew, I have found that the directory containing the fortran libraries (e.g., libgfortran.a) are in a non-trival location and one has to manually specify this location in the Make.defs.local file used by Chombo.
 This can be done using an environment variable.
 When I install gcc using brew on Mac with Sonoma 14.5, I use:

 .. code-block:: bash